Nathan Bedford Forrest: Offers his services to Sherman

-Ku Klux Klan membership
+Ku Klux Klan leadership

 Forrest was an early member of the Ku Klux Klan (KKK), which was formed by six veterans of the Confederate Army in Pulaski, Tennessee, during the spring of 1866 and soon expanded throughout the state and beyond.
 Forrest became involved sometime in late 1866 or early 1867.
-A common report is that Forrest arrived in Nashville in April 1867 while the Klan was meeting at the Maxwell House Hotel, probably at the encouragement of a state Klan leader, former Confederate general George Gordon.
+A common report was that Forrest arrived in Nashville while the Klan was meeting at the Maxwell House Hotel in April 1867, probably at the encouragement of former fellow CSA general, turned state Klan leader, George Gordon.
 The organization had grown to the point that an experienced commander was needed, and Forrest was well-suited to assume the role.
 In Room 10 of the Maxwell, Forrest was sworn in as a member by John W. Morton.
 Brian Steel Wills quotes two KKK members who identified Forrest as a Klan leader.
 James R. Crowe stated, "After the order grew to large numbers we found it necessary to have someone of large experience to command.
 We chose General Forrest".
-Another member wrote, "N. B. Forest of Confederate fame was at our head, and was known as the Grand Wizard.
+Another member wrote, "N. B. Forrest of Confederate fame was at our head, and was known as the Grand Wizard.
 I heard him make a speech in one of our Dens".
-The title "Grand Wizard" was chosen because General Forrest had been known as "The Wizard of the Saddle" during the war.
+The title "Grand Wizard" was chosen because Forrest had been known as "The Wizard of the Saddle" during the war.
 According to Jack Hurst's 1993 biography, "Two years after Appomattox, Forrest was reincarnated as grand wizard of the Ku Klux Klan.
-As the Klan's first national leader, he became the Lost Cause's avenging angel, galvanizing a loose collection of boyish secret social clubs into a reactionary instrument of terror still feared today."
+As the Klan's first national leader, he became the Lost Cause of the Confederacy's avenging angel, galvanizing a loose collection of boyish secret social clubs into a reactionary instrument of terror still feared today."
 Forrest was the Klan's first and only Grand Wizard, and he was active in recruitment for the Klan from 1867 to 1868.